-If there are any issues about the conduct of the inspection overall or the conduct of individual inspectors, then the partnership, through the nominee, should raise these directly, and as soon as possible, with the reporting inspector.
-The partnership should not wait until after the inspection, but should raise any issues during the onsite inspection.
-Issues often arise due to misunderstandings and these can usually be resolved quickly and satisfactorily in the partnership close to the time when they occurred.
+If there are any issues about the conduct of the inspection overall or the conduct of individual inspectors, then the college, through the nominee, should raise these directly, and as soon as possible, with the reporting inspector.
+The college should not wait until after the inspection, but should raise any issues during the on-site inspection.
+Issues often arise due to misunderstandings and these can usually be resolved quickly and satisfactorily in college close to the time when they occurred.

-There is guidance for partnerships on Estyn's complaints handling procedures on Estyn's website.
+There is guidance for colleges on Estyn's complaints handling procedures on Estyn's website.